Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Julian nodded, took a deep breath, then imitated what he’d seen them do.
 The fine, soft powder stuck to him like flour and caked in his arm hair.
 Yan grunted, nodded, and then spread some in two lines on Julian’s face as well, a T shape across the forehead and down between his eyes.

-["We only do this for men of our People,"] he added, reverting to his native language, ["but…Vemet would have wanted this, too."]
+["We only do this for men of our People,"] he added, reverting to his native language, ["but...
+Vemet would have wanted this, too."]

 ["Then I will honor him,"] Julian promised.
 Yan gave him a knowing half-smile.

 ["It’s not your way, I know,"] he said. ["How do you honor your dead?"]

 ["Different tribes have different ways."]
 Julian told him. ["Some do it like this.
 Others burn their dead into ash.
-Sometimes, on a great fire we call a] *pyre.* [Others bury in something called a] *grave…"* He thought for a second, then decided to speak his mind. ["…Mine has some words I think are appropriate."]
+Sometimes, on a great fire we call a] *pyre.* [Others bury in something called a] *grave..."* He thought for a second, then decided to speak his mind. ["...Mine has some words I think are appropriate."]

 ["Then say them."]
 Yan waved a hand.

 Julian wasn’t any kind of a priest, and he wasn’t exactly devout in any case.
-But still, he knew the words from his youth and they felt…right, somehow.
+But still, he knew the words from his youth and they felt... right, somehow.

 He spoke in English.
 "We commend Vemet Stone-Tapper to Almighty God; and we commit his body to the ground.
 Earth to earth, ashes to ashes, dust to dust... amen."

 Yan nodded approvingly, and returned his attention to the burial.
-The birds were circling already. "…Good words," he said, also in English.
+The birds were circling already. "...Good words," he said, also in English.

-["…This is actually the first funeral I’ve ever been to,"] Julian confessed.
+["...This is actually the first funeral I’ve ever been to,"] Julian confessed.

 ["May it be many seasons until the next."]

-["…Thank you.
+["...Thank you.
 What happens now?"]

 Yan shrugged. ["You take as long as you want.
 Think.
-Say something…sing, if you want.
+Say something... sing, if you want.
 When you are ready, you walk away.
 It takes as long as it takes, and there is no shame if you leave first."]

 He clapped Julian on the shoulder, leaving a powdery handprint, and left him to his thoughts.

-Julian…hovered.
+Julian... hovered.
 He honestly had no idea *what* to think, or say.
-And as for a song…nothing came to mind.
+And as for a song... nothing came to mind.
 In the end he just closed his eyes and let the world soak in through his skin, his nose and his ears.
 The biggest presence was the wind: its fresh clean mountain scent, its rumble as it plucked at his tattered shorts, and its silky coolness down his arms and across his face.

 The last day or two dropped away like a bad dream, and when he opened his eyes he found himself thinking about the future again, rather than just living to see the next minute.
 It felt like waking up.